andrew/ultimate-awesome/README.md

 - [awesome-todos](https://github.com/NisooJadhav/awesome-todos) - All 'To Dos' Applications or Web Applications made using various programming languages and/or frameworks.
 - [awesome-gtnn](https://github.com/n-kats/awesome-gtnn) - Lists of awesome resources for geometric or topological neural network.
 - [awesome-learning](https://github.com/NoelDeMartin/awesome-learning) - Some awesome resources I've found useful in my learning journey.
+- [awesome-games-you-can-play-with](https://github.com/NonlinearFruit/awesome-games-you-can-play-with) - An awesome list of games that can be played with various common items.
 - [awesome-ambient-noises](https://github.com/oiwn/awesome-ambient-noises) - A curated list of awesome ambient noises for listening while programming.
 - [awesome-artificial-intelligence](https://github.com/okhosting/awesome-artificial-intelligence) - Curated list of open source and comercial tools, services, libraries, documentation and everything AI.
 - [awesome-cloudflare](https://github.com/OshekharO/awesome-cloudflare) - ⛅️ Curated list of awesome Cloudflare worker recipes, open-source projects, guides, blogs and other resources.